 Around thirty-six days earlier…

 Thursday morning was like any other weekday morning for John and Sandy Bishop.
-John’s restful sleep was routinely disturbed at 6am by the resonating sounds of his alarm clock radio.
+John’s restful sleep was routinely disturbed at 6am by his alarm clock radio.
 After taking a couple of minutes to rouse himself awake, he slid out of bed and headed for the shower.

 Shortly afterwards his weary wife Sandy slid out of bed, slipped on her robe and while John was in the shower, she headed downstairs to put on the coffee and lovingly prepared his cooked breakfast.

-Although she did not work in a regular 9-5 job she always rose with him each morning to ensure he received sufficient sustenance in the mornings before he headed off to work.
+Sandy always rose with John each morning to ensure he received sufficient sustenance in the mornings before he headed off to work.

 John and Sandy lived in the affluent Brooklyn suburb of Park Slope in their 142 year old luxurious multi-million dollar Brownstone townhouse at 141 Hanover Street.